PROGRAM COST: $1,700 (Save $200 by paying tuition before 1st day of class)

 PLEASE NOTE: The CNA/LNA course is a fast-paced course, please consider that as you choose your CNA/LNA course schedule!
 Give us a call if you have questions and we can help find the right course schedule just for you.

 After the classroom portion of the course, students will complete 40 hours of clinical work.
-This will be either in a long-term care facility or an alternative clinical experience in the classroom, using scenarios, case-studies and skill labs.
+This will be in a long-term care facility.

 The curriculum includes classroom, lab, and clinical instruction in the following areas: